 Here are some examples of the charitable work that we do.

 Pupils write to Elvis, an 11 year old child from Mexico.
-He is being sponsored by Canterbury House through a variety of charitable fundraising endeavours.
+Last year he was sponsored by Canterbury House and this year he is being sponsored by Durham House, through a variety of charitable fundraising endeavours.

 A pupil fundraised and had her head shaved in school, to raise money for Macmillan Cancer Support.